marabouboy/FLAME/README.md

 - FLAME-GLOW:
   -  Global gene iteration
   -  Filtering and flagging of genes with incongruent annotations
-  -  Translation and quantificaiton of genes with sufficient reference annotation
+  -  Translation and quantification of genes with sufficient reference annotation

 ## Requirements
 - Python 3.6